Homemade Enchilada Sauce

 Let this simmer for a few minutes to get the flavors all developed

 and then you can either use it right away, can it, or freeze it for later.
-Although I have canned this sauce several times with excellent results, I have not kept it longer than 3 months, so cannot attest to its reliability beyond that.
+I have canned this sauce with excellent results using a pressure canner (11 lbs pressure for 20 minutes), I cannot recommend canning it using the boiling water method, given that the PH is probably not right for that.

 We here at the Circle B Kitchen love our enchiladas, so it’s about time we had a scrumptious sauce to go with them.